Francesco601/Real-Time-Scheduling-Algorithms/readme.md

-#  Schedling Algorithms in Real Time Operating Systems
+#  Scheduling Algorithms in Real Time Operating Systems

 CPU schedling for real time Operating Systems involves certain special considerations.
 In general, there is a distinction to be made between soft real time systems and hard real time systems. **Soft real-time systems** provide no guarantee as to when a critical real time process will  be scheduled.
 They guarantee only that the process will be given priority over non-critical processes. **Hard real-time systems** have stricter requirements.
 A task must be serviced by its deadling.
 Service after a deadling has expired is the same as no service at all.